August 26, 2010

 D. Periodic review

-Revised on 20 June 2012 to change “Vice Provost for Libraries, Computing and Technology” to “CIO and Director of Information Technology.”
+Revised June 20, 2012, to change “Vice Provost for Libraries, Computing and Technology” to “CIO and Director of Information Technology.”